sea-lab-wm/sprint_issue_report_assistant_tool/README.md

 `Settings -> Webhooks -> Add Webhook `

-Then copy the forwarding address shown after running the command `ngrok http 5000`  into the Payload URL section of Add Webhook.
+Then copy the forwarding address shown after running the command `ngrok http 5000` or `./ngrok http 5000` (if ngrok.exe is in your SPRINT Tool folder)  into the Payload URL section of Add Webhook.

 Make sure ‘Which events would you like to trigger this webhook?’ section has ‘Issues’, ‘Issue Comments’ and ‘Labels’ checkboxes checked